SeanHwangG/test/software/software-engineering.md

     I want to have an accurate measure of the distance I traveled: Not a system capability (task) So that I can see how far I walk every day: Benefit in the world

+> Question

+* Break following user story into two
+  * Scenario 1: Favorite a New Route
+    * Given that the user is on the Save Route screen
+    * And they are saving a route named “RouteA”
+    * When the user presses the “Favorite” button
+    * And then they press the “Save” button
+    * Then the app should go to the Routes page
+    * And “RouteA” should be shown as a favorite
+  * [ex]
+    As a user I want to message a nearby buddy so that we can meet up.  → As an initiator I want to send invitation to a nearby buddy so that we can meet up As a user I want to receive messages so that we can meet up

 ## Code Review

 * should avoid API discussion: should happend before code is written